-1. Nuisance Abatement - Appeal procedure for Nuisance Abatement per LAMC Section 12.27.1 C 4

-NOTE:
+individual on behalf of self.

-- Nuisance Abatement is only appealable to the City Council.

-Aggrieved Party the fee charged shall be in accordance with the LAMC Section 19.01 B 1.

-2. Plan Approval/Compliance Review

-Appeal procedure for Nuisance Abatement Plan Approval/Compliance Review per LAMC Section 12.27.1 C 4.

-- Compliance Review The fee charged shall be in accordance with the LAMC Section 19.01 B. - □ Modification The fee shall be in accordance with the LAMC Section 19.01 B.
+1. Nuisance Abatement - Appeal procedure for Nuisance Abatement per LAMC Section 12.27.1 C 4 NOTE: - Nuisance Abatement is only appealable to the City Council. a.
+Appeal Fee Aggrieved Party the fee charged shall be in accordance with the LAMC Section 19.01 B 1.
+2. Plan Approval/Compliance Review Appeal procedure for Nuisance Abatement Plan Approval/Compliance Review per LAMC Section 12.27.1 C 4. a.
+Appeal Fee ☐ Compliance Review - The fee charged shall be in accordance with the LAMC Section 19.01 B. ☐ Modification - The fee shall be in accordance with the LAMC Section 19.01 B. NOTES

-NOTES

-A Certified Neighborhood Council (CNC) or a person identified as a member of a CNC or as representing the CNC may not file an appeal on behalf of the Neighborhood Council; persons affiliated with a CNC may only file as an individual on behalf of self.